dovetail-lab/fabric-operation/README.md

 kubectl get pod,svc --all-namespaces
 ```

-After the network startup, use `kubectl logs orderer-2 -n orderer` to check RAFT leader election result.
-When RAFT leader is elected, the log should show
+After the network started up, use `kubectl logs orderer-2 -n orderer` to check RAFT leader election result.
+When RAFT leader is elected, the log should show a log similar to the following:

 ```
 INFO 101 Raft leader changed: 0 -> 2 channel=netop1-channel node=2
 ```

-Note that the scripts use organization names, e.g, `org1`, as the Kubernetes namespace of corresponding processes, and so it can support multiple member organizations.
-If you want to reset the default namespace, you can use the following command:
+Note that the script uses organization names, e.g, `org1`, as the Kubernetes namespace of corresponding processes, and so it can support multiple organizations.
+If you want to reset the default namespace `docker-desktop`, you can use the following command:

-To revoke to the default namespace for `docker-desktop`, you can use the following command:

 ```bash
 kubectl config use-context docker-desktop
 ```

-## Smoke test by deploying sample chaincode `sacc`
+## Smoke test by using sample chaincode `sacc`

-The smoke test script [smoke-test.sh](./network/smoke-test.sh) creates the test channel `mychannel`, make 4 peer nodes join the channel, then package, deploy, and invoke the sample chaincode [sacc](https://github.com/hyperledger/fabric-samples/tree/master/chaincode/sacc).
+The smoke test script [smoke-test.sh](./network/smoke-test.sh) creates a test channel `mychannel`, makes 4 peer nodes to join the channel, then package, deploy, and invoke the sample chaincode [sacc](https://github.com/hyperledger/fabric-samples/tree/master/chaincode/sacc).

 ```bash
 cd ./network